 Sequoia Sempervirens Care

-Depending on where you reside, the coast redwood might be one of the most common landscape trees in your area or a unique specimen sure to be the topic of plenty of conversations.
+Depending on where you reside, especially in the west coast of the United States, the coast redwood might be one of the most common landscape trees in your area or a unique specimen sure to be the topic of plenty of conversations.
 Native to the coastal woodlands of the west coast from Oregon south to central California, the easiest way to make this beautiful evergreen conifer thrive is to replicate its native conditions.
-If you do this, you'll find that caring for your redwood care is pretty effortless.
+If you do this, you'll find that caring for your redwood care is fairly effortless.

 Temperature and Humidity

 Coast redwoods favor climates where the temperatures range between 15 and 100 degrees Fahrenheit with high precipitation levels.
 The tree's native range has an average temperature of 40-60 degrees Fahrenheit, with steady dampness provided by the coast and mountain weather systems.
-As long as you plan to provide your tree with plenty of moisture and are in USDA hardiness zones 7-9, it should do just fine.
+If you provide your tree with plenty of moisture and are located in USDA hardiness zones 7-9, it should do just fine.

 Your tree should do fine without any added nutrients and should thrive without supplemental fertilizers.
-One issue to watch for is yellowing needles during the summer, pointing to alkaline or neutral soil.
-The redwood prefers acidic soil; this can cause a shortage of iron, leading to needle yellowing.
-If you notice yellowing, it is best to test the soil's pH, then, if necessary, add apply iron sulfate to correct the iron shortage.
+One issue to watch for is yellowing needles during the summer, which could be caused by alkaline or neutral soil.
+The redwood prefers acidic soil with an ideal soil pH of 6.5.
+Higher soil pH can disrupt the tree's ability to absorb iron, leading to needle yellowing.
+If you notice yellowing, it is best to test the soil pH level.

-Often when you have a tree as large as the coast redwood, people will seek out cultivars of the species that will fit their needs, and spaces, and sometimes conditions while still providing most of the plant's most attractive qualities.
-The nursery trade has not let us down; it has provided consumers with tons of options.
-Here are a few popular cultivars:
+If you want to plant a tree as large as the coast redwood, you must seek out cultivars that will thrive in your local conditions, especially when space is a consideration.
+The nursery trade has not let us down; it has provided consumers with compact and spreading cultivars:

 - Sequoia sempervirens 'Kelly's Prostrate' Is a dwarf cultivar that is flat-growing, ground cover with bright-green foliage that turns slightly gold in cooler climates.
-After 10 years, the tree will measure no more than 8 inches tall and 60 inches and wide.
+After ten years, the tree will measure no more than eight inches tall and 60 inches wide.

 - Sequoia sempervirens 'Pendula' is an upright weeping cultivar with intermediate growth habits.
-It will reach a modest height of 5 to 10 feet after 10 years.
+It will reach a modest height of five to ten feet after ten years.

 - Sequoia sempervirens 'Yurok Prince' is another spreading cultivar of redwood, this one with layered horizontal branching.
 This cultivar develops no leader and layers branches as it grows.
 A mature specimen will measure five feet tall and twenty feet wide.

-- Sequoia sempervirens 'Filoli' is a large and fast-growing cultivar with an upright form and chosen for its beautiful steel blue foliage.
+- Sequoia sempervirens 'Filoli' is a fast-growing cultivar with an upright form and beautiful steel blue foliage.
 A mature tree will measure 20 feet tall and 10 feet wide.

 Common Pests & Plant Diseases